Home Properties Rentals Guides to France Services Directory French News

 Local authorities will have a large degree of discretion in determining the rate of this tax as well as certain exemptions and reductions.

-Accordingly, the tax rate (charged separately by the commune and the departmental councils) can range from 1% to 5%, depending on local determination, although for the Ile de France the rate cannot exceed 1%.
-In exceptional circumstances the communal rate can be higher.
+Accordingly, the tax rates (charged separately by the commune and the departmental councils, but also the regional council in the Ile-de-France) can range from 1% to 5%, depending on local determination.
+For the Ile-de-France regional council the rate cannot exceed 1%.

 12.3.
 Protection of Open Spaces